vicmvr/vicmvr/README.md

 - ⚙️ Desktop and Web Software Developer
 - 📧 vicmvr@msn.com
 - 💬 Ask me anything, I like to talk about programming and videogames
-- 🌱 I’m currently learning Ruby and Rails, PostgreSQL, JavaScript...
+- 🌱 I’m currently learning Ruby and Rails...
 - 👯 I’m currently focused on web development but also willing to work on desktop or mobile projects

 [Personal web](https://victorvillagomez.dev/) |